Pesticide Applicator Continuing Education

 Public Health - 16 CEUs

-Florida Category 1C and 1A1 - Private Agricultural Applicator Bundle
+Florida Category 1C and 1A1 - Private Applicator Bundle

 This course bundle is designed for the Florida Private Agricultural applicator but also can be use for 4 CEUs in category 1C and 1A1 (purchase Field Crop to get 8 1A1 CEUs).
 This bundle should be paired with a core bundle to meet recertification requirements.
 All courses are approved by the Florida Department of Agriculture and Consumer Services Division of Agricultural Environmental Services.
 Please click on course details for a list of courses.